Celebrating 150 Years of UW-Madison Civil Engineering

 Save the date—reconnect with the CEE Department and network with the community during these upcoming events:

 24th Annual CEE Golf Outing (September 11, 2020) – Hit the links at Pleasant View Golf course for a day of networking and fun with CEE alumni and industry partners!
 This event helps us raise important funds to strengthen the CEE student experience through hands-on education.
 Click here to register and explore sponsorship opportunities.

-UW-Madison CEE/GLE Alumni Gathering (October 2020) – Celebrate 150 years of engineering excellence with CEE and GLE Badger alumni!
-Join us for a Badger Football game and tailgate event, meet Department Chair Bill Likos, enjoy a tour Engineering Hall and new facilities as you network with fellow alumni.
-Specific dates and times are currently being explored.
-Click here to join our Reunion email community and stay up-to-date with the latest event information.
+UW-Madison CEE/GLE Alumni Gathering (TBD) – Celebrate 150 years of engineering excellence with CEE and GLE Badger alumni!
+Meet department chair Bill Likos, enjoy a tour Engineering Hall and new facilities as you network with fellow alumni.
+Specific dates and times are currently being explored and an announcement will be made when in-person events resume.
+Click here to join our reunion email community and stay up-to-date with the latest information.